Aligning Sales and Marketing - It’s Easier Than You Think!

 Each month, the marketing team is responsible for meeting their target.

-Cognism made this predictable by measuring a lot of the components on an individual level and then creating a set conversion rate.
+Cognism made this predictable by measuring many components individually and creating a fixed conversion rate.

 Jonathon elaborates on this:

-“With our marketing team there are two focuses for us and those are content leads and inbound leads.
+“With our marketing team, there are two focuses for us: content leads and inbound leads.
 When we look at the content leads, we treat these as cold leads - so the MDR team gets comped exactly as they would for a cold lead from nowhere but with a warmer introduction.”

-Cognism also evaluates their SQOs and from those works out how many deals will come through.
+Cognism also evaluates its SQOs and determines how many deals will come from them.

 And then, from all of these metrics, sales and marketing align by giving marketing an ultimate revenue target.

-The marketing leads are treated like golden leads; they get very clear SLAs on how quickly these inbound leads need to be actioned.
+We treat these leads as golden leads.
+They get very clear SLAs on how quickly these inbound leads need action.

-“At Cognism, from the management layer, the importance of those inbound leads was very clearly set.
-Their importance to the business must be continuously stressed, as this can get lost from time to time.”
+“At Cognism, from the management layer, the importance of these inbound leads is set.
+Their importance to the business must be continuously stressed, as this can get lost occasionally.”

-Alice walks us through the steps Cognism has to ensure this importance is not lost on our sales team:
+Alice walks us through the steps Cognism has to ensure the sales team understand the importance of these leads:

 - Specialising the MDR role (read on to see how 😉)

-- Daily automated Salesforce reports sent to all management at the end of the day (this is to keep tabs on whether the inbounds have been actioned within the SLAs)
+- Daily automated Salesforce reports get sent to all management at the end of the day (this is to keep tabs on actioned and unactioned inbounds within the SLAs.)

-However, when aligning sales and marketing, Alice cautions against having a B2B marketing team that’s completely reactionary to sales requests.
+However, when aligning sales and marketing, Alice cautions against marketing being completely reactionary to sales requests.

-“Being in reactionary mode makes it very difficult for the team to actually have a plan and to execute a strategy.
-The way to avoid this is for marketers to set themselves a very clear strategy and plan.
-This should be signed off by all the key stakeholders that need to know about it.
+“Being in reactionary mode makes it very difficult for the team to have a marketing plan and execute a strategy.
+The way to avoid this is for marketers to set a clear strategy and plan.
+All the key stakeholders that need to know about it should sign it off.

-As your marketing team is bringing the plan to life, your business will be able to see how successful they’re being in meeting their revenue target.
+As your marketing team brings the plan to life, your business will see how successful they are in meeting its revenue target.

-And, they’ll see the value of focusing on the goal rather than being distracted by things outside of it.
+And they’ll see the value of focusing on the goal rather than being distracted by things outside it.

 Because when you make the shift to your marketing team owning a revenue number, you’ll see that it gives you:

-- A much stronger seat at the board and with management.
+- A much stronger seat with the board and with management.

-- It aligns you to sales so much better.
+- It aligns you with sales so much better.

-Once you’ve got this in place, you’ll want to look at your lead attribution in order to track the leads that are coming in from your marketing activity.
+Once you’ve got this in place, you’ll want to look at your lead attribution to track the leads coming in from your marketing activity.

 Alice explains the technicality of this:

-“Essentially, it all starts with enabling all of your forms - so that you’re tracking your UTM links, and then you need to ensure that you’re using UTM links for absolutely everything that you’re doing.
-And, that you’re pushing those UTM parameters through your forms - that your hidden UTMs are being captured on the form level and then ensure your Salesforce app is set up to capture this.
+“Essentially, it all starts with enabling all of your forms - so that you’re tracking your UTM links.
+Ensure you’re using UTM links for absolutely everything you’re doing.
+And that you’re pushing those UTM parameters through your forms.
+Capture any hidden UTMs on the form level, and set your Salesforce app to capture this."

-Once you’re on top of your revenue and lead attribution, you’ll want to look at one key-player 👇
+Once you’re on top of aligning sales and marketing with a common revenue goal, you’ll want to look at one key player 👇

 Never heard of them.

-A marketing development rep is solely responsible for any leads generated from the marketing function and the basis for their target.
+A marketing development representative is solely responsible for any leads attained from the marketing function and the basis for their target.

 That includes leads that come through from: